Photo Of Mother Pleading With Mexican Soldier Draws Attention To Migrant Patrol

 Critics of Mexican President Andrés Manuel López Obrador's tighter border enforcement have seized on the image to decry Mexico's new security plan implemented after intense pressure from the Trump administration.

 In the photo taken by Reuters, the soldier stands on a dry riverbed between the Mexican city of Juárez and El Paso, Texas.
-He holds an automatic weapon pointed toward the ground.
+He holds a firearm pointed toward the ground.
 The woman weeps and clutches her young son.

 In a video of the scene published Wednesday by Mexico's El Universal newspaper, the woman pleads with the National Guard to let her and the boy pass into the U.S.